donghao51/Awesome-Multimodal-Adaptation/README.md

 ## Citation

-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research please consider citing our [paper](https://arxiv.org/abs/):

 ```
 @article{dong2025mmdasurvey,
-	author   = {Dong, Hao and Liu, Moru and Chatzi, Eleni and Fink, Olga},
+	author   = {Dong, Hao and Liu, Moru and Zhou, Kaiyang and Chatzi, Eleni and Kannala, Juho and Stachniss, Cyrill and Fink, Olga},
-	title    = {From Classical Methods to Foundation Models: A Survey on Multimodal Domain Adaptation and Generalization},
+	title    = {Advances in Multimodal Adaptation and Generalization: From Traditional Approaches to Foundation Models},
 	journal  = {arXiv preprint},
 	year     = {2025},
 }